tsajay/CarND-Behavioral-Cloning-P3/README.md

 1. It's been noted the simulator might perform differently based on the hardware.
 So if your model drives succesfully on your machine it might not on another machine (your reviewer).
 Saving a video is a solid backup in case this happens.
 2. You could slightly alter the code in `drive.py` and/or `video.py` to create a video of what your model sees after the image is processed (may be helpful for debugging).

+# Steps for data capture, training and testing.
+1. **Capturing the data for training**:
+  * Run the binary for the required platform to start the playback application.
+In Linux this is called ./linux_sim.x86_64.
+  * Follow the instructions in the application to record your driving around the track.
+Once you configure the directory to dump the recorded data, the images will be dumped in the 'IMG' sub-directory and the database of the images along with steering angles from various camera positions will be in a CSV file in the same directory.
+2. **Training the network**.
+  * The main script is called model.py.
+The script requires at least 2 arguments - the path to the images directory and the path to the CSV file that will form the DB of images.
+This is sufficient to get started with training.
+  * The script also allows for the following training options.
+    * Number of epochs for training.
+    * Checkpointing the models generated from intermediate epochs.
+(The final model is always generated.)
+    * Learning rate
+    * Batch size
+    * Pre-loading an existing model and training with new data.
+(Note that for this option, you cannot change the neural network configuration.)
+    * Names for checkpoints and final modes.
+  * Run _python model.py -h_ to see all the options supported.
+3. **Testing your trained model**
+  * Start the playback application and click on the _Autonomous Driving_ option.
+  * Run _python drive.py <your_saved_model>_

+parser.add_argument('-m', '--model_load', help='A model to pre-load for training.')
+parser.add_argument('-s', '--save_model', default="model.h5", help='Name for the final saved model.')
+parser.add_argument('-n', '--checkpoint_name', default='cp', help='Checkpoint name (suffix-only).')
+parser.add_argument('-o', '--only_center', action='store_true', help='Only center images for training')
+parser.add_argument('-l', '--learning_rate', default=0.001, help='Optional learning rate for Adam optimizer (default = 0.001)')
+parser.add_argument('-b', '--batch_size', default=32, help='Optional learning rate for Adam optimizer (default = 0.001)')

+#### Please see the writeup_template.md for the project explanation.